pydata/xarray/doc/data-structures.rst

 Yet another option is to supply ``coords`` in the form of a dictionary where the values are scaler values, 1D arrays or tuples (in the same form as the `dataarray constructor`_).
-This form lets you supply other coordinates than those used for indexing (more on these later):
+This form lets you supply other coordinates than those corresponding to dimensions (more on these later):

 .. ipython:: python